rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Witch Spell List.md

 You whisper a discordant melody that only one creature of your choice within range can hear, wracking it with terrible pain.

 - **cost:** description.

+### Earthbind
+<div class="spell-tags">earth nature wind enchantment curse occult trickery</div>
+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 30sqr
+- **Alvo:** 1 criatura
+- **Duração:** concentração.
+___

+Choose one creature you can see within range.
+Yellow strips of magical energy loop around the creature.
+The target must succeed on a Strength saving throw or its flying speed (if any) is reduced to 0 feet for the spell’s duration.
+An airborne creature affected by this spell descends at 60 feet per round until it reaches the ground or the spell ends.

 ### Escuridão
 <div class="spell-tags">occult unholy trickery ilusion</div>